 PTO is the same as Paid Time Off.
 There are 4 categories of PTO available: Vacation, Holiday, Sick, and Personal.
 You may use all of these or some of these depending on your policy.
-If you would like to rename them to something that applies better to your policy, please see second section below.
+You may rename the columns to better fit your policy.
 Give employees a set number of hours off, or let them accrue paid time off over a period of time, approve and track usage.

 To Set Up Paid Time Off From a Browser

 - Click “Employees” at the top of the screen.

 - Select the employee to adjust PTO.

 - Click “PTO Settings”

 - Select which to add, “VAC”, “SIC”, “HOL” or “PER”.
 Set up for all four is the same.

 - Select in the drop-down menu one of the below options.